Fire Emblem (Game Boy Advance)/Regional Differences

 - All CG images in the European version feature a colored border four pixels wide, which is absent in the other versions.
 The images themselves are re-aligned four pixels up and left, in order to accommodate the border without reducing the images' quality; the images are otherwise unchanged.

 - During the intro video where the game showcases different units, there is text that accompanies what weapons each units can use.
 In the Japanese version the text reads "Usable of the weapon".
 In the international versions the text reads "Primary Weapons".

 - The Blade Lord (Lyn's promoted class) got a new animation for her penultimate weapon, the Sol Katti, outside of Japan.
 In the Japanese version she simply uses her standard animations when using the weapon.

-- In the Tactician creation menu, "birth moon" was changed to "birth month".
+- In the Tactician creation menu, "birth moon" was changed to "birth month" (The initial mistranslation stems from 月 meaning both moon and month).
 Also, "Personal information" was changed to "Personal Information".

 - A minor graphical glitch occurs in the English localization of the game, when 100% of support conversations are unlocked in the support viewer.
 "Success" overlaps with 100% by a few pixels.